HTU-Jordan/weather-station-dashboard/README.md

 ![dashboard](dashboard_screenshot.png)

-__Note:__ All IP addresses, database users and passwords have been replace with * for security purposes.
+__Note:__ All IP addresses, database users and passwords have been replaced with * for security purposes.

 ## Technologies